ImmortalPharaoh7/Feasts-of-the-Pharaohs/README.md

 # Feasts-of-the-Pharaohs
-This is a test mod
+This mod adds Egyptian food as well as fancy ways to prepare them (WIP).